darkmathew/darkmathew/README.md

 ### [EN] Hi, I'm Matheus. | [PT/BR] Olá, eu sou o Matheus. 👋
-🐇 I create technological solutions such as websites, bots, cash and stock management software for companies, among other "bad things".
+🐇 I create technological solutions such as websites, bots, API's, cash and stock management software for companies, among other "cositas más".
 I've been walking these waters for over 2 years professionally.

 📑 I'm currently studying at the College of Digital Games, where I have contact with game development using C#, Lua, Python and other languages.
 Not to mention 3D modeling engines and tools like Blender.